If God is good why is there so much pain and suffering?

 Have you ever noticed that when everything in the world appears to be going their way people often don't pray or turn to God but when they are down and being kicked by life they call out to Him?
-There is a reason for the saying, "There are no atheist in foxholes," and while I am not arguing that there hasn't been an atheist who has tried his or her hand in prayer during combat, I am saying that hard times make us more likely to remember God.
+There is a reason for the saying, "There are no atheist in foxholes," and while I am not arguing that there hasn't been an atheist who hasn’t tried his or her hand in prayer during combat, I am saying that hard times make us more likely to remember God.

 Perhaps, at least some of the time, God allows for bad things to happen because it brings us back to Him.
 After the September 11th terrorist attack on the World Trade Center and other locations, many Christians who had mostly forgotten God returned to church.
 The simple truth is that pain of any kind helps us to remember God, especially emotional pain stemming from loss or heartache.
 Pain reminds us that this world is not our home.
-"For this world is not our permanent home; we are looking forward to a home yet to come." - Hebrews 13:14
+The apostle Paul said, "For this world is not our permanent home; we are looking forward to a home yet to come." - Hebrews 13:14

 Some people are angry with God when they suffer because they mistakenly think life is supposed to become easier when you turn your life to God, but the Bible tells us quite the opposite.
 Jesus told his followers, “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.” - John 16:33